Niam3231/monero-miner/README.md

 ## Linux version:
 I recommend using Debian live with no partitions or something like that, because Debian is a light version and the script is made for a live version.
 Just run this command, this will create a folder inside the current folder and execute the mining script.
 Make sure to execute the following command as root user.
-This is made for AMD devices such as desktops or laptops.
+This is made for x86_64 devices such as desktops or laptops.

 ``` shell
 # Its always good to update: